kismetwireless/kismet-docs/readme/035-generic_datasources.md

    ```

 #### Setting source IDs
-Typically Kismet generates a UUID based on attributes of the source - the interface MAC address if the datasource is linked to a physical interface, the devices position in the USB bus, or some other consistent identifier.
+Typically Kismet generates a UUID based on attributes of the source - the interface MAC address if the datasource is linked to a physical interface, the device's position in the USB bus, or some other consistent identifier.
 To override the UUID generation, the `uuid=...` parameter can be set:
 ```
 source=wlan0:name=foo,uuid=AAAAAAAA-BBBB-CCCC-DDDD-EEEEEEEEEEEE